flatironinstitute/finufft/docs/math.rst

 with strengths $c_j$ at the arbitrary locations $\mathbf{x}_j$.
 Either sign of the imaginary unit in the exponential can be chosen in the interface.
 Note that our normalization differs from that of references [DR,GL].

-The type-2 (U to NU, aka "forward") NUFFT evaluates
+The type 2 (U to NU, aka "forward") NUFFT evaluates

 .. math::
    :label: 2